rohahn/protoactor-bootcamp/C#/ENG/src/Unit-2/lesson-3/README.md

 Since the main feature of the Proto.Actor platform is the ability to write actors in different programming languages.
 You should always try to use Protobuf for writing messages.
 And use C# only in extraordinary cases.
 To allow your system to interact with actors in other programming languages in the future.

-#### How to create a message with using C#.
+#### How to create a message using C#.

-So, to start, we'll create a simple class in our IDE, unlike creating an actor, where we had to inherit from a special base class.
-The message class does not need to inherit from any base class or interface.
+So, to start, we'll create a simple class in our IDE.
+Unlike creating an actor, where we had to inherit from a special base class, the message class does not need to inherit from any base class or interface.

 Next, we can add properties to our message class to define the data we want to pass inside the message.
-When the message sent to the actor, the actor can extract this data from the properties and use it.
+When the message is sent to the actor, the actor can extract this data from the properties and use it.

 The last thing we should do is make the properties of our class read-only.
 And set a constructor that takes the initial values of properties and then sets them using closed setters.
 This way, we can be sure that once we have created an instance of a message, it will be read-only.